scipy-conference/scipy_proceedings/papers/blaine_mooers/mooersblaine.rst

 Colab also eases collaborative work and provides a uniform computing environment for classes and workshops.
 The user can upload Jupyter Notebooks and data files to their Google Drive account and then run the notebooks in Colab.

-Here, we have combined GitHub, domain-specific code snippet libraries, Jupyter Notebooks, and Google Colab to support computing in biomolecular structure determination.
+Here, we have combined GitHub, domain-specific code snippet libraries, Jupyter notebooks, and Google Colab to support computing in biomolecular structure determination.
 We think this approach will advance the field by improving productivity and reproducibility.
 Our approach may inspire similar efforts to modernize other scientific fields endowed with legacy software.